 - Trailhead: Begins at Rockpile Trail

 - Time: 2.5 to 4 hours

-It’s hard to find a more majestic and awe-inspiring place in the world than Moraine Lake, but there are some things you need to know about Moraine Lake before visiting, especially if you are visiting in July and August when parking is a major issue.
+It’s hard to find a more majestic and awe-inspiring place in the world than Moraine Lake.
+Still, there are some things you need to know about Moraine Lake before visiting, especially if you are planning to use the shuttles.
 Read all of our tips here.

 Plan Your Trip to the Canadian Rockies